Third DUI Penalties in Florida

 Jail Time or Imprisonment for a Third DUI in Florida

 At the court’s discretion, the court can give the defendant credit for any time served in a residential alcoholism or drug abuse treatment program, which is credited toward the term of imprisonment required for a third DUI in Florida.
+The jail time or imprisonment required for a third DUI in Florida is as follows:

-• If the third DUI conviction is within ten (10) years of a prior conviction, then the mandatory imprisonment is at least 30 days (at least 48 hours of confinement must be consecutive); or
+• If the third DUI conviction is within ten (10) years of a prior conviction, the minimum mandatory imprisonment is at least 30 days (at least 48 hours of confinement must be consecutive); or

 Driver’s License Revocation Period for a Third DUI